 The number of such books of popularization was, relatively speaking, very great.
-In Mr. Gray's admirable bibliography one may count, among the books about the Principia published before 1789, 40 in English, 17 in French, 3 in German, 11 in Latin, 1 in Portuguese, and 1 in Italian.
+In Mr. Gray's admirable bibliography one may count, among the books about the Principia published before 1789, 40 in English, 17 in French, 3 in German, II in Latin, I in Portuguese, and I in Italian.
 This does not include books about the other works of Newton, such as the Optics; nor does it include separate editions of the books enumerated above, of which, in the case of the most popular works, there were sometimes a half dozen or more.
-For example, in 1720 J. T. Desaguliers published a two-volume translation of 's Gravesande's Latin work.
-Physices elementa mathematica, under the title, Mathematical Elements of Natural Philosophy, confirmed by Experiments; or an Introduction to Sir Isaac Newton's Philosophy.
+For example, in 1720 J. T. Desaguliers published a two-volume translation of 's Gravesande's Latin work, Physices elementa mathematica, under the title, Mathematical Elements of Natural Philosophy.
 To meet the demand for this book a one-volume edition was issued the following year; while a fourth edition appeared in 1731, and a sixth in 1747.
 Desaguliers evidently found a great deal in the Newtonian philosophy, more than Newton ever discovered; for we find him publishing, in 1728, The Newtonian System of the World the Best Model of Government, an Allegorical Poem.